This guide is intended for students/researchers from any discipline studying at the University of Oxford.

 Texts about the United Nations can be found on open shelf at the Bodleian Law Library in the international collection at Internat 687

 The United Nations is an international organization founded in 1945 after the Second World War, which superseded the League of Nations 51 countries were committed to maintaining international peace and security, developing friendly relations among nations and promoting social progress, better living standards and human rights.
-Due to its unique international character, and the powers vested in its founding Charter, the Organization can take action on a wide range of issues, and provide a forum for its 193 Member States to express their views, through the General Assembly, the Security Council, the Economic and Social Council and other bodies and committees.
+Due to its unique international character, and the powers vested in its founding Charter, the Organization can take action on a wide range of issues, and provide a forum for the Member States to express their views, through the General Assembly, the Security Council, the Economic and Social Council and other bodies and committees.